 Kiersten serves as the Programs and Engagement Director for Smith Center.
 Before coming to Smith Center, she had the privilege to serve individuals and families facing cancer at Wellness House of Annapolis.
 As Smith Center’s Programs and Engagement Director, Kiersten aims to offer programs to reduce stress, help participants to see the world we live in from different perspectives, encourage creativity in the healing process and to educate participants about the direct connection between nutrition and health.
 Kiersten is a certified yoga instructor and herbalist and has been studying wellness for over three decades.
 She believes in a holistic approach to healing, human relationships and is grateful for each and every day.
 In her spare time, you may find Kiersten laughing with friends, cycling, practicing yoga and spending time with her husband Shane, son Liam, dog Hooper and the most recent additions, their three chickens.

-Carole O’Toole – Director, Institute of Integrative Oncology Navigation
+Carole O’Toole – Director, Integrative Navigation and Cancer Retreats

 Carole developed the Patient Navigation Program for Smith Center in 2006, introducing integrative navigation to Howard University Cancer Center, and developing faith-based community navigation services for African-Americans and African immigrants that operate from four churches in underserved areas and the community at large.
 She has also designed a training model for integrative cancer care navigation that is offered to navigators nationwide through Smith Center.
 Prior to her work at Smith Center, Carole was a Patient Navigator at Suburban Hospital in Bethesda, MD, and ran a private integrative cancer care navigation practice.
 She also has over fifteen years’ professional experience in environmental consulting.